Early Poetry

 Or rehearse my bloated gloats,

-For the pub’s skeptics and hunters,
+For the pub’s sceptics and hunters,

 Scoffing in their red riding coats?